AdobeDocs/commerce-webapi/src/pages/get-started/authentication/index.md

 ### Token based (Bearer Authentication)

-This method is a good choice for authenticating customers and Admin users in third-party applications that need to make authorized API calls to the Magento store.
+This method is a good choice for authenticating customers and Admin users in third-party applications that need to make authorized API calls to the store.

 *  **Customer Token**—Use this token in applications to authorize specific customer and query data related to that customer (for example, customer details, cart, and orders).
 *  **Admin Token**—Use this token in applications to authorize an Admin user and access Admin-related APIs.